StarGate01/AmongUs-Mumble/README.md

 A post-build task ist defined in Visual Studio, which calls the file `vmupload.bat`.
 This script copies the compiled DLL to the Steam game installation directory, and pushes it to a few test VMs.
 You will probably have to disable or modify it.

 For testing, I recommend setting up a private game server using https://github.com/Impostor/Impostor .

+If you want to build for a specific version of the game (each build uses different obfuscated names), append the preprocessor macro `GAME_VERSION` in the project configuration like this: `GAME_VERSION=2020922`.
+See the table above for version numbers.

 ## Thanks to / Sources